 9. Create a budget.

-If you are particularly strapped for cash, there are ways you can scrimp without sacrificing quality and hurting your chances.
-Pageant Resale is a great website for finding pre-worn pageant gowns for less, and I’ve personally sold quite a few pairs of pageant heels and swimsuits on Poshmark.
-Shop at upscale consignment shops or purchase basic gown and add the rhinestone and crystals yourself.
-Fun Fact: The gown I wore when I wore Miss Pinellas County cost $80 at Dillard’s, and my pageant coach sewed on cheap rhinestone to make it sparkle.
+If you are particularly strapped for cash, there are ways you can scrimp without sacrificing quality (and potentially hurting your chances).
+For starters, Pageant Resale and Poshmark are great websites for finding pre-worn pageant gowns, heels, and swimsuits.
+You can also shop at upscale consignment shops and/or purchase basic gowns and add your own rhinestones/crystals.
+Fun fact— the gown I wore when I wore Miss Pinellas County was $80 at Dillard’s, and my pageant coach sewed on cheap rhinestone to make it sparkle.
 Up close it was a pretty big mess, but under stage lights, it looked like a pretty impressive couture gown.